Brrrrr… it’s an icy week in Kendal – the polar bears and penguins have taken over!

 In the Twos' Room we’ve settled in really well!
 Whenever we do get a bit worried though we look at our pictures so we know what we’re going to do before our special people come back – this helps us to feel safe and find our smiles in no time!

 Just like our friends in the ‘big’ room, we’ve been exploring patterns and colour too by making some really colourful prints with the cotton reels and paint.
 Our new Story sack this week is ‘Down in the Jungle’ and we all love to count how many animals we can spot and use the puppets to slither, jump and crawl along to the tale.

-Big congratulations to our pupils of the week!
-To Kobie for showing such responsibility, and Alexis for her kindness and respect for her peers.
+Big congratulations to our Pupils of the Week for showing such responsibility and for kindness and respect for her peers.